mtov/engsoftmoderna/en/chapter2.md

 \index{Software Testing}
 **Automated Testing**.
 This is one of the programming practices advocated by XP that reached the greatest success.
-The rationale is that manual testing---a tester running the program, providing inputs and checking the produced outputs---is a costly procedure that cannot be reproduced at every moment.
-Therefore, XP proposes the implementation of programs---called tests---that call small units of a system code, such as methods, and verify if the produced outputs are the ones expected.
+The rationale is that manual testing---when a tester runs the program, provides inputs and checks the outputs---is a costly procedure that cannot be reproduced at every moment.
-Automated testing's advent coincided with the development of the first unit testing frameworks, including JUnit (developed by Kent Beck and Erich Gamma in 1997), which was important to promote the practice.
+Therefore, XP proposes the implementation of programs---called automated tests---that call units of a system code, such as methods, and verify if the results are the ones expected.
+Automated testing's advent coincided with the development of the first unit testing frameworks, including JUnit (developed by Kent Beck and Erich Gamma in 1997), which was very important to promote the practice.
 We reserve a detailed discussion about automated tests for Chapter 8.

 \index{Test-Driven Development (TDD)}
 \index{Test Driven Design (TDD)}